Business crisis management

-Though it’s centered in response, smart crisis management does identify potential risks and threats.
-Businesses should research and thoroughly investigate any risk factors to stakeholders or employees, general business vulnerabilities and how negative events or activities could harm the overall reputation of a company.
+Though it’s centered in response, smart crisis management strategies do identify potential risks and threats.
+Businesses must research and thoroughly investigate any risk factors to stakeholders or employees, general business vulnerabilities and how negative events or activities could harm the overall reputation of a company.

 You can’t properly execute your crisis management strategies without knowing exactly what crisis you face.
 Quickly assess the emergency and determine if it is a threat to physical safety, reputation, resources or data.
 Keep in mind there may be multiple types of threats occurring at once, so plan to prioritize.
 The safety of your team always comes first, followed by securing resources and equipment.

 3. Take immediate action

 If it’s a physical threat, the next step is to make sure everyone is safe.
 This means taking steps like evacuating the building if a fire has occurred or removing an employee from a situation if there’s been a threat of violence either from or to that employee.

 Once everyone is moved to a safe location, you need to think about what your team needs on a mental and emotional level.
 Will this crisis impact how your team is able to do their jobs?
 Does the company need to shut down for a few days while people assess the situation?
 Do you need to bring therapists on-site to help your employees deal with what happened and effectively manage the ensuing stress?
 Depending on the scale of the emergency, these are all things to consider.